 One final thing you can do is to cut a piece of leather and attach it to the front jaw pad.
 Paul Sellers recommends this for increasing the grip in this style of vise.
 If you’re clever you can make it so that it can be flipped in and out as you desire.
 I tacked the leather ‘ears’ on, then firmly seated the leather where I wanted it and clamped down the jaws.
 Then I soaked the top of the leather in rubbing alcohol and clamped a board across the top of the vise to hold the leather flat.
 A day or two later, I removed the board and the leather was formed to the vise as nicely as I could ask.

-I formed the leather over the vise jaw and clamped it in place, then soaked the top in alcohol and clamped a board down over it to form the leather as the alcohol evaporated.
+I pressed the leather down tight over the vise jaw and clamped it in place, then soaked the top in alcohol and clamped a board down over it to form the leather as the alcohol evaporated.
 It is now quite well formed.